AbtinMogharabin/MakeMe-BNN/README.md

 ## 3.3.
 Results

+### 3.3.1 The original paper's results

+The paper tests the ABNN approach on 9 different cases.
+We organized their results in the following table.
+In this table, bolded values shows a result above or close to the past state-of-the-art models.
+For image classification tasks, ABNN was compared with BatchEnsemble, MIMO (ρ = 1), LPBNN, Deep Ensembles, and Laplace models.
+For image segmentation tasks, the results were compared with TRADI, Deep Ensembles, MIMO, BatchEnsemble, and LP-BNN.

 | Task               | Dataset (also used for backbone training)  | Method   | Acc ↑    | NLL ↓    | ECE ↑     | AUPR ↑    | AUC ↑     | FPR95 ↓   | ΔParam ↓   | Time (h) ↓ | mIoU ↑    |
 |--------------------|--------------------------------------------|----------|----------|----------|-----------|-----------|-----------|-----------|------------|------------|-----------|
 | Image Classification | CIFAR-10 (ResNet-50)                     | ABNN     | **95.4** | 0.215    | **0.845** | **97.0**  | **94.7**  | **15.1**  | 0.16       | **2.0**    | -         |